yazgoo/umberbar/README.md

 ![UmberBar Screenshot](screenshot.png)

-# rust implementation
+## rust implementation

-This project was previously written in crystal, it is being ported to rust.
+This project was previously written in crystal (see crystal directory), it is being ported to rust.
 All versions >= 0.7 are rust based.

 ## design goals and features